 The JRC/ABA-is-a-cult-thread picks up there, having begun by her in her Tumblr account.
 In Tumblr readers can find my reasons for calling ABA a cult.

 I'll say it again here to make myself perfectly clear.
-Applied Behavior Analysis is the cult of human science as a very queer religion.
+ABA is the cult of human science as a very queer religion.
 You see, one investigator studied the relationship between science and morality and decided that "in many ways, science seems like a 21st Century religion.
 It's a belief system that many wholeheartedly defend and evolve their lives around, sometimes as much as the devoutest of religious folk."

 [Here in extended, cross-paragraph brackets is a post-publication editorial commentary: In the comments box below this post, DeanM of Google's Blogger said today, November 22, 2015, that ABA is not a science after all of ABA's claims to the contrary.

-[I tend to accept his criticism, but it doesn't necessarily mean there's an unpluggable hole in my argument.
+[I tend to accept his criticism, but it doesn't necessarily mean there's an unpluggable hole in this argument.
 If the reader desires, use a few imaginary mouse clicks to make the correction in the preceding paragraph like this -- highlight-new-words, copy-new-words, highlight-old-words, delete-old-words, and paste-new-words.
-For instance, according to our not-yet-visible edit, as I'd like to show my argument as it first stood in the main post and let Dean's thread speak for itself in the comments below this post, please read the bold words from above as follows: Applied Behavior Analysis is the cult of a technology and practice of a bastardized version of human science as a very queer religion.
+For instance, according to our not-yet-visible edit, as I'd like to show my argument as it first stood in the main post and let Dean's thread speak for itself in the comments below this post, please read the bold words from above as follows: ABA is the cult of a technology and practice of a bastardized version of human science as a very queer religion.
 This represents the thread as it nows stands -- his comment and my reply -- until he and others have time to expand upon the thread and suggest some other terminology in the thread below.

 [Compare the concept to what President Eisenhower would have called Obama's "military-industrial complex"...